 Step 2 -- US Patent No 5,116,098 expired for failure to pay maintenance fees...Read more »

 I'm writing software that's named something similar to, but different from, "Jiffy" (the popcorn).
 I'd like to use an cartoon version of popcorn popping in a tin bubble for a stylistic effect as a logo.
-The software has nothing to do with food (popcorn or otherwise).
-It's just playing on the speed...
+The software has nothing to do with food (popcorn or otherwise)....
 Read more »

 The key question is: will this cause consumer confusion?